eweinhaus/TutorScoring/planning/directions.md

 ## Project Overview

+This is a take home project asigned by a FinTech software company to assess potential AI Software Engineer hires.
+This will be shown as demo in an interview.

 Create an automated system that evaluates tutor performance across every session, identifies coaching opportunities, predicts which tutors will churn, and recommends interventions.

 **Key Performance Requirements:**